Ikaria: Antiquity

-Icaria became part of the sea empire of Polycrates during the 6th century BC, and during the 5th century BC, the Icarian cities of Oenoe and Thermae were members of the Athenian-dominated Delian League.
+Ikaria became part of the sea empire of Polycrates during the 6th century BC, and during the 5th century BC, the Ikarian cities of Oenoe and Thermae were members of the Athenian-dominated Delian League.
 During the 2nd century, the island was colonized by Samos.
 At this time, the Tauropolion, the temple of Artemis was built at Oenoe.

 Coins of the city represented Artemis and a bull.
 There was another, smaller temenos that was sacred to Artemis Tauropolos, at Nas, on the northwest coast of the island.

-The sea around Icaria had a fearsome reputation among the Ancients.
-Homer likened its changeability to a crowd stirred by demagogy: "the gathering was stirred like the long sea-waves of the Icarian main, which the East Wind or the South Wind has raised, rushing upon them from the clouds of father Zeus" (Iliad II, 145), and Horace, too, in the opening of his Odes associates "the African winds as they fight the Icarian waves" with shattered ships (Odes I.i.15–6).
+The sea around Ikaria had a fearsome reputation among the Ancients.
+Homer likened its changeability to a crowd stirred by demagogy: "the gathering was stirred like the long sea-waves of the Ikarian main, which the East Wind or the South Wind has raised, rushing upon them from the clouds of father Zeus" (Iliad II, 145), and Horace, too, in the opening of his Odes associates "the African winds as they fight the Ikarian waves" with shattered ships (Odes I.i.15–6).
 The island itself had two associative descriptive epithets: ‘Dolichi' (elongated) and ‘Ichtheoussa' (rich in fish).
 The name may originally have come from the Phoenician word for fish, ‘ikor', rather than from associations with the mythical Icarus, whose fall was likely associated with the ancient deme of Icaria or Icarion in Attica.

-In the later Fabulae ("stories") of Hyginus the Greek versions of myth associated with Melanippe (otherwise Arne) and her sons Boeotus and Aeolus by Poseidon are amended to relate the story of Theano (otherwise Autolyte), wife of Metapontus, a king of Icaria.
+In the later Fabulae ("stories") of Hyginus the Greek versions of myth associated with Melanippe (otherwise Arne) and her sons Boeotus and Aeolus by Poseidon are amended to relate the story of Theano (otherwise Autolyte), wife of Metapontus, a king of Ikaria.
 Metapontus demanded that she bear him children, or leave the kingdom.
 She presented the exposed twin sons of Melanippe by Neptune to her husband, as if they were her own.
 Later Theano bore him two sons of her own and, wishing to leave the kingdom to her own children, sent them to kill Melanippe's while out hunting.
 In the fight that ensued, her two sons were killed, and she committed suicide upon hearing the news.
 Metapontus later married Melanippe and her two sons founded towns in Propontis called by their names — Boeotia and Aeolia.